-On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") was signed into law in response to the COVID-19 pandemic.
+On March 27, 2020, the CARES Act was signed into law in response to the COVID-19 pandemic.
 The CARES Act provides numerous tax provisions and stimulus measures, including temporary changes regarding the prior and future utilization of net operating losses, temporary changes to the prior and future limitations on interest deductions, and technical corrections from prior tax legislation for tax depreciation of certain qualified improvement property.
-The Company has evaluated the provisions of the CARES Act relating to income taxes which resulted in the ability to carryback net operating losses and file for a federal tax refund of approximately \$586,000 which has been recorded in the May 31, 2020 consolidated balance sheet.
+The Company has evaluated the provisions of the CARES Act relating to income taxes which resulted in the ability to carryback net operating losses and file for a federal tax refund of approximately \$586,000 which was recorded in the May 31, 2020 consolidated balance sheet.
+The amount was subsequently collected in April 2021.

 In the third quarter of fiscal 2018, the Company discovered it had not filed required information returns related to a foreign bank account opened by a subsidiary in fiscal 2016 with contributions totaling approximately \$25,000.
-The Company has accrued an expense of \$30,000 with a charge to selling, general and administrative expenses for potential penalties that may be assessed.
-The Company will monitor this reserve periodically to determine if it is more-likely-than-not that penalties will be assessed.
-Changes to the reserve may occur due to changes in judgment, abatement, negotiation or expiration of the statute of limitations on the returns.
+The Company accrued an expense of \$30,000 with a charge to selling, general and administrative expenses for potential penalties that may be assessed.
+The Company monitored this reserve periodically to determine if it was more-likely-than-not that penalties will be assessed.
+The reserve was reversed in fiscal 2021 due to the expiration of the statute of limitations on the returns.